Logo Futurismo

 @jorgeverissimo | Drone view of Maia, Santa Maria

-At Maia, on the southeastern point of Santa Maria island, you can find pools of salty water.
-The landscape of the bay made of dark volcanic rocks next to the pool, crystal clear waters and green cliffs covered with vineyards is typical of the island and was classified as a natural reserve.
+At Maia, on the southeastern point of Santa Maria Island, you can find pools of salty water.
+The landscape of the bay, featuring dark volcanic rocks next to the pool, crystal-clear waters, and green cliffs covered with vineyards, is typical of the island and was classified as a natural reserve.

 Praia de São Lourenço